CuteLeon/HackSystem/README.md

 ## Intermediary

-    We use `Intermediary` to communicate between components independently, it support multiple kinds of Communication Behaviors:
+    We use `Intermediary` to communicate between components independently, it support multiple kinds of Communication Behaviour:

 ### Messages